fs-linguistics/fs-linguistics.github.io/_posts/2023-09-26-precourse-info.md

 # Let us know that you are coming!

-Please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSenVUaydGj_pgfPQ1-4RxMf7sJ5BuPwLCXIlf8b6VW_PCGBGQ/viewform) to let us know that you are coming!
-We have a lecture room prepared, but the capacity is limited.
+Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSenVUaydGj_pgfPQ1-4RxMf7sJ5BuPwLCXIlf8b6VW_PCGBGQ/viewform) to let us know that you are coming!

 # 🌐 Stay Connected!